 Vitamin D is one of the 24 essential vitamins needed for human survival.
-It regulates more than 1,000 bodily functions.
-Not to mention the vitamin D testosterone benefits are quite profound.
-It occurs naturally in fish and eggs, although the best way to get it is through regular sun exposure.
+It regulates more than 1,000 bodily functions, not to mention, the vitamin D testosterone benefits are quite profound.
+Vitamin D occurs naturally in fish and eggs, although the best way to get it is through regular sun exposure.

 Update 21.2.2015: Added a few interesting studies where vitamin D and sunlight exposure were again able to increase testosterone levels.